arcxteam/atlasnetwork-node/README.md

 **1. Hardware Requirements**

 > [!CAUTION]
-> `Machine is very sensitive compiling services tools, In order to run Atlas node, its need a server recommended specs`
+> `Atlas for machine is very sensitive compilation services tools, in order to run Atlas node, its need a server recommended specs`

 | Requirement                      | Details                                   |
 |----------------------------------|-------------------------------------------|